iandunn/regolith/docs/install.md

 1. Setup HTTP content sensors with a monitoring service -- like [Uptime Robot](https://uptimerobot.com/) -- to look for the value of `REGOLITH_CONTENT_SENSOR_FLAG` in `{production_domain}/wordpress/wp-login.php` and `{production_domain}/?s={timestamp}`.
 	1 The timestamp serves as a cachebuster.
 If the monitoring service doesn't allow timestamp tokens, then you can also use Super Cache's `donotcachepage` parameter along with the value of `REGOLITH_WP_SUPER_CACHE_SECRET`.

+1. From your local development environment, run `bin/deploy.sh` to deploy the site to production.
+    1. For added convenience, you can optionally add a `deploy` function to your `~/.bashrc` file, and have it automatically call the `deploy` regardless of which directory you're in.
+That way you don't have to specify the path to the folder.
+You can make it support multiple sites as well, so that you can use a single consistent command for all sites you work on, even if they use different deployment mechanisms.
+See [iandunn/dotfiles/.bashrc](https://github.com/iandunn/dotfiles/blob/6d02e3b774f1d34677399a7480f6726c46d90743/.bashrc#L158-L209) for an example.

 At this point, your repo is independent of Regolith.
 You can manually merge in updates if you want, but that isn't necessary.

 ## Troubleshooting